-Notice that, NPM executes every task at the maximum frequency $f{max}$ and the fault rate is always $\lambda_0 = 10^{-6}$ .
-From the figures, we can see that for a given average system load, the probability of failure under NPM is roughly the same, which is not affected by the different fault rate changes (i.e., different values of d).
-When the average system load increases, the applications run longer and the probability of failure under NPM is roughly the probability of failure under NPM increases linearly.
-Note the log scale of Y-axis in Figure 7abc.
+Notice that, NPM executes every task at the maximum frequency f{max} and the fault rate is always $\lambda_0 = 10^{-6}$.
+From Figure 8, we can see that for a given average system load, the probability of failure under NPM is roughly the same, which is not affected by the different fault rate changes (i.e., different values of d).
+When the average system load increases, the applications run longer and the probability of failure under NPM increases linearly.
+Note the log scale of Y-axis in Figure 8.

 From the figure, it can be seen that the Greedy scheme results in higher probability of failure than NPM even when d = 0 (i.e., constant fault rate), which comes from the extended execution of tasks due to energy management.
 When fault rate increases with reduced frequencies and supply voltages (i.e., d > 0), the probability of failure under Greedy scheme increases exponentially as d increases.
 For example, when d = 5, Greedy scheme almost always leads to system failure (with probability of failure close to 1), especially for the case of low average system loads where more dynamic slack exists.
-When the average system load increases, the probability of failure under Greedy scheme increases first and then decreases, the reason is because of the limitation of $f{ee} = 0.37$ .
-When the average system load is extremely low (e.g., $\sigma < 20\%$ ), tasks in an application always run at $f{ee}$ and the probability of failure mainly depends on the execution time, which increases as average system load increases.
-However, as average system load continues to increase, less slack is available and tasks need to run at higher frequencies than $f{ee}$ , which has lower fault rates and thus leads to lower probability of failure.
-Moreover, from the figures, we can also see that RA-Greedy scheme always has a lower probability of failure (i.e., higher system reliability) than NPM regardless the fault rate changes, which coincides with the analysis in Section 3.2.1.
+When the average system load increases, the probability of failure under Greedy scheme increases first and then decreases, the reason is because of the limitation of $f{ee} = 0.37$.
+When the average system load is extremely low (e.g., $\sigma < 20\%$), tasks in an application always run at f{ee} and the probability of failure mainly depends on the execution time, which increases as average system load increases.
+However, as average system load continues to increase, less slack is available and tasks need to run at higher frequencies than f{ee} , which has lower fault rates and thus leads to lower probability of failure.
+Moreover, from Figure 8, we can also see that RA-Greedy scheme always has a lower probability of failure (i.e., higher system reliability) than NPM regardless the fault rate changes, which coincides with the analysis in Section 3.2.1.

-Fig. 7.
-The probability of failure and normalized expected energy consumption under different average system loads.
+Figure 9: The normalized expected energy consumption vs. average system loads.

-Figure 7def further show the corresponding normalized energy consumption for Greedy and RA-Greedy schemes with the one consumed by NPM as a baseline.
+Figure 9 shows the corresponding normalized energy consumption for Greedy and RA-Greedy schemes with the one consumed by NPM as a baseline.
 As Greedy scheme does not consider system reliability when reclaiming dynamic slack for energy savings, the normalized energy consumption for Greedy scheme only depends on the average system load and is roughly the same for different fault rate changes.
-For RA-Greedy scheme, by providing an additional recovery for maintaining system reliability, it consumes from 10% to 20% more energy than Greedy scheme when the fault rate only increases moderately with reduced frequencies and supply voltages (i.e., $d \leq 2$ ).
-However, when the fault rate increases dramatically (e.g., d = 5), the probability of failure for the primary scaled-down execution is close to 1 when the average system load is low (see Figure 7c) and the recovery task is almost always executed, which leads to higher energy consumption than NPM (Figure 7f).
+For RA-Greedy scheme, by providing an additional recovery for maintaining system reliability, it consumes from 10% to 20% more energy than Greedy scheme when the fault rate only increases moderately with reduced frequencies and supply voltages (i.e., $d \leq 2$).
+However, when the fault rate increases dramatically (e.g., d = 5), the probability of failure for the original scaled-down execution is close to 1 when the average system load is low (see Figure 8c) and the recovery task is almost always executed, which leads to higher energy consumption than NPM (Figure 9c).
 Therefore, when the fault rate increases dramatically with reduced frequencies and supply voltages, it will be more energy efficient to use less dynamic slack for energy management to keep the fault rate at a reasonable level.